Mini Oatmeal Cream Pie Cookie Cups

 cookie dough balls in mini muffin pan

 Step 7: Bake for approximately 10 minutes.
 The middle of the cups will be soft.
-With the regular-sized cookie cups I use a shot glass to create the well in the middle but with the mini cups, I used the rounded end of a bar tool.
+With the regular-sized cookie cups I use a shot glass to create the well in the middle but with the mini cups, I use the rounded end of a bar tool.

 Tool used to make well in cookie cups.

 If the middle seems very undercooked and a lot of dough is sticking to whatever you are using to create the well try putting the pan back in the oven for two more minutes.
+Also, sometimes I spray the end of the tool multiple times throughout this process if I find that the dough is sticking to it.

-Step 8: Once cooled, pop the cookie cups out of the muffin tin (I used a fork) and place on cooling racks.
+Step 8: Once cooled, pop the cookie cups out of the muffin tin (I used a fork) and place them on cooling racks.
 I love these particular cooling racks because they can be stacked on top of one another.

 Cookie cups with an empty well in the middle.